 In the Junior School and Nursery, the class teacher and teaching assistant form the first point of call for children, proactively supported by the Head and Deputy Head.

 In the Senior School, all children are part of a Company, which consists of up to 20 children from the same year group who are cared for by an Adviser whom they meet each morning and afternoon.

-All children within the Senior School are part of a ‘Company’, which consists of up to 20 children from the same year group who are cared for by an Adviser whom they meet every morning.
-The Advisers are supported by Heads of Year and they, in turn, are supported by the Director of Pastoral Care.
-In addition, we have a team of Counsellors, a School Nurse and a School Doctor.
+Advisers are supported by their Head of Year and they, in turn, are supported by the Director of Pastoral Care and the Head.
+In addition, we have a team of counsellors, a School Nurse and a School Doctor.

 In Sixth Form, we move to a system of personal tutors, supported by the Head and Deputy Head of Sixth Form.
 Tutor groups are smaller, allowing for close support through the two year A-level programme of study.
 Each student is also allocated a specialist UCAS adviser to help them through each stage of the process when applying to university or art college.